Get your investment portfolio managed by a dedicated team with Scotia Portfolio Solutions.

 What are mutual funds?

-By investing in a mutual fund, you're able to invest in a number of securities all at once — which otherwise could be time-consuming, complicated and expensive to do on your own.
+By investing in a mutual fund, you can invest in several securities at once — which could be time-consuming, complicated and expensive to do on your own.
 Unsure which mutual fund to choose?
 It will depend on your unique investment goals, risk tolerance, and preferences.
 A Scotia advisor can work with you to create a customized financial plan complete with investment recommendations that may include mutual funds that align with your goals, time horizon and risk tolerance.

-There are a number of different types of mutual funds, including cash equivalent funds, income funds, balanced funds, equity funds, and Portfolio Solutions.
+There several types of mutual funds, including cash equivalent funds, income funds, balanced funds, equity funds, and Portfolio Solutions.
 Similarly to GICs, you can hold mutual funds in non-registered accounts or registered accounts, such as registered retirement savings plans (RRSP), tax-free savings accounts (TFSA), first home savings account (FHSA) or registered retirement income funds (RRIF).
 For the benefit of having your investment professionally managed, you pay a mutual fund fee, also known as a Management Expense Ratio (MER), that ranges depending on the type of fund.
-This covers the cost of advice from your advisor, taxes, operating expenses, and the investment management fee, which pays for the cost of professional fund management.
+This covers the cost of advice from your advisor, taxes, operating expenses, and the investment management fee, which pays for professional fund management.

 Benefits Considerations